677 - Clay Allison - live

 It could be an advantage if you think about it.
 It's just no.

-He could do matrix stuff.
+He can do matrix stuff.
 What are you talking about?
 Well, I mean, he's got a tilt, like you said.

 I think you don't know what a tilt is.
 I think you don't know what the matrix is.